CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ## When should you use collections?

 Ben Balter has a great overview on his blog called [Explain Like I'm Five - Jekyll Collections](http://ben.balter.com/2015/02/20/jekyll-collections/).
-In the post Ben includes the following diagram of when you should use a post, page or collection in Jekyll.
+In the post, Ben includes the following diagram of when you should use a post, page or collection in Jekyll.

 {% raw %}
 ~~~text